 Tips for the Cardamom Cakes

 - Use three mini 4 inch spring form cake pans or regular 4 inch cake pans.
+For this recipe I used 4 inch mini cheesecake pans.

 - Whip eggs and sugar together until fluffy before adding to flour mixture to create a smooth batter.